Dhavalleelawala/dhavalleelawala/README.md

 - 🧠 **1+ Year** of professional experience in Full Stack Web Development
 - 👨‍🏫 **3+ Years** of teaching experience as a Full Stack Development Faculty
-- 🏫 Faculty & Mentor at **Red & White Skill Education**, Surat & Navsari
+- 🏫 Faculty & Mentor at **Red & White Skill Education**, Navsari
-- 🔨 Mentor for 1000+ students in live projects, internships, and career building
+- 🔨 Mentor for 425+ students in live projects, internships, and career building
 - 💬 Known for practical, project-driven learning and deep industry insights

 ---